Milo123459/glitter/README.md

 ## Get started

-A simple example when using glitter would be a 2 step commit template.
-For example, something to turn `glitter push hello world` into `hello: world`.
+A simple example when using glitter would be a 3 step commit template.
+For example, something to turn `glitter push fix docs fix typo` into `fix: docs: fix typo`.

 This example covers using type_enums, hooks and how glitters argument system works.